Events

 The National Children’s Advocacy Center (NCAC) is excited to bring you the virtual 38th International Symposium on Child Abuse scheduled for March 21-24, 2022.
 Symposium will continue to provide the state-of-the art training you need […]

 The Prosecutors Alliance California Survivor Policy, Training and Resource Center is proud to announce our monthly training series every first Monday February to June 2022.
-The series was developed in […]
+The series was developed in response to the needs and issues areas identified by those working directly with survivors of violence and crime.
+Victim Advocates, attorney's and social service provider […]

 Every day the lives of older adults are profoundly and negatively impacted in both the criminal and civil justice systems based on mistaken assumptions and inadequate assessments of their capacity […]